 In planning this kind of area, consider where and how ‘breaks’ are going to be implemented between kitchen, living and dining areas.
 Use bars or islands, bookcases, consoles and seating to create a natural divide, as well as effective sound barriers from TV and kitchen noises.
 Another great consideration is traffic space – people should be able to flow through the different areas easily.

-6. Get the lighting right in a small dining room
+12. Get the lighting right in a small dining room

-'Lighting is an immediate and effective zoning option.
+Lighting is an immediate and effective zoning option.
 It’s another tool that segments the different functionality of the space.
-Consider using soft but effective under lighting in the dining room, which allows sufficient light to put the final touches to one's food, but is discreet enough not to dominate.
-Try a striking pendant light, chic floor lamp or even an atmospheric candle,' explains Julie Paul, Head of Interior Design, OKA.
+Consider using soft but effective under lighting in a small dining room, which allows sufficient light to put the final touches to one's food, but is discreet enough not to dominate.

-7. Cut the clutter
+13. Cut the clutter

-8. Introduce cafe culture
+14. Introduce cafe culture

 If you want a kitchen table but don’t have space for a large traditional style, why not choose a small, round, bistro one?
 It will be a perfect place to sit and have your morning coffee and croissant, as well as adding a little Parisian chic to a previously unused corner of your kitchen.

-9. Transform a kitchen island
+15. Transform a kitchen island

-10. Be a wallflower
+16. Be a wallflower

-12. Create a focal point
+18. Create a focal point

 Small dining rooms can suffer from a lack of focus.
 Of course, when the table is laid, and the candles are lit, the table itself is the center of attention – but the rest of the time, the room will benefit from having a design feature that draws the eye.